Reverse Total Shoulder Replacement

-- You will probably need to stay in the hospital for 2 to 3 days.
+- You may need to stay in the hospital for 2 to 3 days.

-Follow all your provider’s instructions about caring for your shoulder and wound.
+Follow your doctor’s instructions about caring for your shoulder and wound.
 This might include continued icing of your shoulder and physical therapy.
 A little bit of drainage from the wound is normal.
-But let your provider know if it continues to swell and bleed, or if you have a fever or chills.
+But let your doctor know if it continues to swell and bleed, or if you have a fever or chills.

 The main factor in recovery is whether this is the first (primary) replacement for the shoulder or whether an old prosthesis was taken out during surgery (revision shoulder replacement).
 The recovery time for gaining function of the arm is longer after a revision surgery than it is after a first-time shoulder replacement.
 Other factors that influence the recovery time include whether bone grafting (adding bone where it is missing) is done, whether it holds well and how long it takes the bone to heal.